mcosovic/JuliaGrid.jl/docs/src/tutorials/measurementModel.md

 ---

 ## Power System Monitoring
 Measurement data is obtained through two main technologies: SCADA (Supervisory Control and Data Acquisition) and WAMS (Wide Area Measurement System).
 These technologies enable the collection of a wide range of measurements distributed throughout the power system.
-This extensive dataset allows us to employ state estimation algorithms to obtain the present state of the power system, in contrast to power flow algorithms, which are typically used for offline analyses.
-To commence, we will represent the entire set of measurement devices as ``\mathcal M``.
+This extensive dataset allows us to use state estimation algorithms to obtain the present state of the power system, in contrast to power flow algorithms, which are typically used for offline analyses.
+To begin, represent the entire set of measurement devices as ``\mathcal M``.

 SCADA provides legacy measurements with low sampling rates, making them unsuitable for capturing real-time system dynamics.
 It provides a snapshot of the power system's state, with delays measured in seconds and minutes.
 These legacy measurement devices, subsets of the set ``\mathcal M``, include:
 * a set of voltmeters ``\mathcal V`` for measuring bus voltage magnitudes,